amosproj/amos2024ss07-updating-flash-boot-loader/Documentation/UDS_Communication/Readme.md

 # UDS Communication Documentation for Flashbootloader

 This document describes the concept of the UDS communication that is used for this project.
 Mainly there is only a suitable subset of the UDS protocol implemented so that the bootloader stays as simple as possible.
-Furthermore this means that adaptions were made if necessary for this project.
+Furthermore, this means that adaptions were made if necessary for this project.

 ## CAN and CAN FD Basics
-CAN and CAN FD is used as main communication protocol.
+CAN and CAN FD are used as the main communication protocol.
 There are some further readings found under [CAN FD Wikipedia](https://en.wikipedia.org/wiki/CAN_FD) and [CAN Bus Wikipedia](https://en.wikipedia.org/wiki/CAN_bus).
 First of all the communication in general is defined in the following section.

 >The identification of the different ECUs and the Flashbootloader GUI is considered as following: